 - A research proposal (http://www.bolton.ac.uk/Research/Prospective-Students/Writing-a-Research-Proposal.aspx)

-All completed research degree application forms must be submitted to University admissions.
+All completed research degree application forms must be submitted to College admissions.

 You must make all applications on the research degree application form following the instructions for submission on that form.
 Please do not make applications direct to the Research Coordinator or academic group concerned.